Special Issues

 bring forth innovative ideas and novel research directions to show that music cognition remains a fascinating and dynamic field.

-Until June 30th 2022, we welcome submissions of original empirical (including null finding reports) and theoretical papers on the cognitive science of music.
+You can submit until the new extended date September 30th 2022, we welcome submissions of original empirical (including null finding reports) and theoretical papers on the cognitive science of music.

 • Accepted manuscripts will be published as advance online publications.